andreaestandia/great-tit-genomics/README.md

 # Great tit genomics - Wytham Woods

-This repository contains the computational pipeline used in **Estandia et al. (2025)** to explore dispersal and immigration in Wytham Woods, UK.
+This repository contains the computational pipeline used in **Estandia et al. (2025)** to explore dispersal and immigration in great tits from Wytham Woods, UK.

 ---